You may have been told you need business insurance. But have you ever wondered exactly what is the purpose of insurance for business?

 Professional Liability: If Amanda had purchased a professional liability policy, it would have helped protect her from her client’s claims of negligence.
 Professional liability also helps cover legal costs and issues like breach of contract.
 It’s one of the most common policies that makeup artists opt for.

-Contents Coverage: Contents coverage could have offset the expense of replacing Amanda’s stolen brushes, but without it, she’ll have to replace them herself.
-Whether it’s as a result of theft or damage, contents coverage can help protect the tools and supplies Amanda relies on to do her job.
+Inland Marine Insurance: Inland marine insurance could have offset the expense of replacing Amanda’s stolen brushes, but without it, she’ll have to replace them herself.
+Whether it’s as a result of theft or damage, inland marine insurance can help protect the tools and supplies Amanda relies on to do her job.

 Lana’s landscaping business is brand new and has been very busy over the summer.
 She thinks she should have business insurance, but she’s not sure how that works for a seasonal business.